iiddoo/nodejs-course/README.md

 ## Contet menu

 * require.js
     * Require node builtin modules, 3rd parties, files or your own modules
+* hello.js
+    * An example file to require
 * json.js
     * Use JSON objects, parse them from string and convert them to string